 - SHORTCUT: You can skip measuring the ingredients entirely and simply fill a pot with apple chunks.
 Add juice or water to a depth of about 2" and cook as directed.

 - Cover the pot and cook on low heat, stirring occasionally until apples become tender.
 Use a potato masher to break them up until your sauce reaches desired consistency.

 - Stir in cinnamon.

 - Serve warm or chilled, or proceed with canning steps below.

 - If you've got more than you can use but don't want to go through the canning process, you can freeze it, too.

 Home canning your applesauce

-- Wipe rims with a damp cloth (to assure a good seal), screw sterilized lids on, and process for 10 minutes in a boiling water bath.
+- Wipe rims with a damp cloth (to assure a good seal), screw lids on, and process in a boiling water bath.
+Process pints for 15 minutes, quarts for 20 minutes.
 (Click through for a complete tutorial on water bath canning if you’ve never done it before.)